Scorecard

 - what lessons were extracted for the next cycle

-For the exact parameters the planner can change, see AI-Writable Tunables.
+For the exact parameters the planner can change, see AI Tunables Traceability.

 Use this for the continuously refreshed panels.
 The static snapshot below is the crawler-friendly proof layer.